mageplaza/magento-2-product-slider/README.md

-# Magento 2 Product Slider by Mageplaza
+# The #1 Product Slider for Magento 2

 ## How does it work?